Copenhagen criteria

 The then established criteria are those to be followed by all countries applying for membership of the EU.
 The conditions are:

-- respect of the rule of law, of human rights, and of minorities.
+- Stability of institutions guaranteeing democracy, the rule of law, human rights and respect for and protection of minorities;

-- Turkey get pre-acession money from 1st January 2004, despite its non-fulfilment to date of the Copenhagen criteria for EU membership.
+Turkey got pre-accession money from 1 January 2004, despite its non-fulfilment to date of the Copenhagen criteria for EU membership.

 Links